 Have you noticed any spikes in your cloud bills lately?
 Exhausting your budget and giving you sleepless nights.
 Are you also struggling with cloud costs and can’t figure out the leaks?
-If yes, then it’s time for ‘cloud cost management’.
+If yes, then it’s time for you to cloud cost management.

-Did you know!
-The State of the Cloud 2018 report states that cloud users are wasting more than 35% (at an average) of their total spend.
-The survey also suggests that 58% of cloud users cite cost saving as the top focus.
-Keeping all of this in mind – here is a step-by-step guide for you to manage your bewildering cloud cost.
+Did you know?
+The State of the Cloud 2019 report states that cloud users are wasting more than 35% (at an average) of their total spending.
+The survey also suggests that 58% of cloud users cite cost savings as the top focus.
+Keeping all of this in mind – here is a step-by-step guide for you to manage your bewildering cloud cost using CMP.

 Understand Cloud Costs before cloud cost management